jjacob7734/harvester_ts/README.md

 can be to specify the dates to harvest to a local file system (with the `-b` option used to indicate the base directory for the relative paths specified in the `local_path_template` variable of the dataset configuration	(see above).
-If upload to AWS S3 is desired (not shown in these examples), the `-B` and `-p` argument may be used to specify the S3 file path prefix and AWS credential profile to be used.
+If upload to AWS S3 is desired (not shown in these examples), the `-B` option may be used to specify the S3 file path prefix and the `-p` option may be used to specify the AWS credential profile to be used.

 ```
 python3 harvest.py -s 20190921 -e 20190927 -b /data/mydata